 Confederate veterans and their widows were dependent upon the generosity of the already impoverished former Confederate states for any postwar pension benefits.
 In awarding pensions for Confederate service, Texas, like most other southern states, confined its relief payments to veterans or their widows resident in Texas since 1880 who were disabled or indigent.
 Therefore, the index of applicants for Confederate pensions in no way represents a complete roster of Texas residents who fought for the Confederacy.

 The Confederate Pension Applications were transferred to the Texas State Library and Archives Commission (TSLAC) from the Office of the Comptroller of Public Accounts between 1934 and 1980.
 Even at the time of transfer, some application files were identified as missing.
 Although the names and associated file numbers are known, the records themselves are no longer available.
 There is value, however, in knowing the applications actually existed, along with the limited information found in the index.
-The entries are clearly recognizable by the word Missing which appears next to the application numbers.
-Patrons should not request photocopies of these non-existent records.
-A few of the entries are marking Missing, followed by an asterisk (Missing*).
-Although the original file is not available, we can provide a reproduction of the copy in our possession.
+These entries are clearly recognizable by the word Missing which appears next to the application numbers.
+A few of the entries are marked Missing, followed by an asterisk (Missing*); for these files, the original file is not available, but we do hold a copy.

-The Search by Name page allows a variety of searches and options.
+The name search option allows a variety of searches.
 To search by name, enter the last and first names in the search boxes.
 You may also search by a first or last name, allowing greater flexibility.

 Additional search types are available in the Search Options box for the last name only.
 You can select from Begins Like, Exactly, and Find Any.
 Results of a last name search for Camp using each option, are given below.

 - Begins Like: found entries for last names Camp and Campbell

 - Exactly: found only entries with the last name Camp

 - Find Any: found entries for last names Camp, Campbell and McCampbell